-1. Describe the lab procedure to determine the centre of gravity (CG) of the metal plate.
+1. Summarize the process to determine the centre of gravity (CG) of the metal plate.

-2. Where will the net torque be greatest for an object in static equilibrium?
-Explain briefly.

-3. Indicate the sense or sign (\pm) of the torque about the point O due to \vec{F} for each case below:
+- 2. Where will the net torque be greatest for an object in static equilibrium?
+Explain briefly. - 3.
+Indicate the sense or sign (±) of the torque about the point O due to \vec{F} for each case below: